zacheryvaughn/Super-Simple-SDXL/README.md

 # Super Simple SDXL Text-to-Image Inference
 #### Simplest method for running SDXL from a single stafetensors file (instructions for MacOS)
-I hope this will help anyone who wants to get started generating images locally with any fine-tuned SDXL .safetensors model.
+As a front-end developer, I have never even touched python until I started playing with text-to-image.
+There are lots of guides online but they're not very beginner friendly so I hope this will help anyone who wants to get started generating images locally with any fine-tuned SDXL .safetensors model.
 This relies entirely on the [HuggingFace Diffusers library](https://huggingface.co/docs/diffusers/en/index) with their [SDXL Pipeline](https://huggingface.co/docs/diffusers/en/using-diffusers/sdxl), all I am doing is providing you a very basic inference starting point.
 These instructions assume you are on M1 Mac and already have Homebrew, Python, XCode, and an IDE.
 People seem to be having issues using from_single_file, but it's usually because they're using an incompatible file, the wrong pipeline, or an invalid path, you can absolutely use a single .safetensors file and this is how.

 ## Step 1: Setup your project directory structure.
 models/ (directory containing your models)